Furthur (band): 2014

-Furthur announced that they would be taking a hiatus in 2014 so that Bob and Phil might do some solo projects.
+Furthur performed four consecutive concerts at the Hard Rock Hotel in Riviera Maya, Mexico between January 20 and 23, 2014.
+The band then began a previously announced hiatus so that Weir and Lesh could work on some solo projects.

-On April 30, 2014 it was announced that Furthur would be playing their only set of 2014 at the Lockn festival in Virginia.
-This performance was to feature the original Furthur lineup consisting of Phil Lesh, Bob Weir, Jeff Chimenti, John Kadlecik, Jay Lane, and Joe Russo.
-This performance was later cancelled.
+On April 30, it was announced that Furthur would be playing a set at the Lockn' Festival in Virginia.
+This performance was to feature the original lineup consisting of Phil Lesh, Bob Weir, Jeff Chimenti, John Kadlecik, Jay Lane, and Joe Russo.
+However, the performance was later cancelled.

 On November 4, 2014, it was announced via their website that Furthur had broken up.